Celebrating the work of ITI networks

 The ITIWRG organised translation slams in Bristol and Bath that helped to promote strong working relationships with the academics responsible for translation courses at the universities in these two cities.
 The slams also complemented students’ academic learning by giving them insights into the types of text a professional commercial translator might be asked to translate.

 This commendation was for the group’s co-working initiative.
 The group’s co-working days have become very popular with local professionals – reducing isolation, increasing cohesion and strengthening the status of the profession at the local level.

 Winner: ITI Medical Network

-The award was made to the ITI Medical Network for its workshop on 'Acute Medicine – assessment and diagnosis’ held in September 2016 at University College London School of Pharmacy.
+The award was made to the ITI Medical Network for its workshop on 'Acute Medicine – assessment and diagnosis’.
 The workshop, led by a senior consultant in the field, allowed both experienced and beginning translators to learn and benefit from key terminology and information essential for producing accurate and quality translations.

 Special commendation: ITI Spanish Network

 The Spanish Network received a special commendation for its mentoring scheme which has been running successfully for a number of years.
 The scheme was initially conceived to fill a gap in feedback for new translators who were starting to look for work but unsure they were good enough to work in the market.